Is A Denominational Baptism Scriptural? Is It Valid? Is It A Sin?

 2 “to preach the message, to insist upon proclaiming it (whether the time is right or not), to convince, reproach, and encourage, as you teach with all patience.”

-When an individual preaches the word, then they must present the true gospel message when folks want to hear it and when folks don’t want to hear it.
-When an individual preaches the word, they must tell the world of their faults (sin).
+When an individual preaches the word, then they must present the true gospel message when people want to hear it and when people don’t want to hear it.
+When an individual preaches the word, they must tell the world of their faults (sins).
 Denominationalism is sin.
 A denominational preacher is not going to convince someone of the Biblical facts when he himself is practicing a sin before God.
-He is going to convince you that denominationalism this is a part of God’s plan for saving man.
+He is going to convince you that denominational-ism this is a part of God’s plan for saving man.
 This is a falsehood!

-It is the teaching that leads a person to baptism in the first place.
+It is the teaching of the gospel according to what is written in the Bible that should lead a person to baptism in the first place.
 If I was baptized based upon a lie, then my baptism is invalid.
-Denominationalism is one of the biggest deceptions of the devil.
+Denominational-ism is one of the biggest deceptions of the devil.
 If your baptism is based upon the teachings of a denomination, then your baptism is invalid.

-The Watchtower Organization claims to be “God’s spirit-directed organization” whereas there is no Biblical support for that assertion.
+The Watchtower Organization claims to be “God’s spirit-directed organization” inspite of the fact that there is no Biblical support for that assertion.
 Such an assertion goes contrary to what the Word of God actually teaches.

 Millions of people they have baptized since 1985 have been baptized with an invalid baptism as the Scriptures have shown.